Versal/player-api/api.md

 Tell the player to show an "error in gadget" placeholder.

-* `playerApi.track(name, dataDictionary)`
+* `playerApi.track(name, data)`

 Track learner's progress.
 The `name` specifies the kind of progress event.
-The `dataDictionary` is a dictionary corresponding to that progress event.
+The `data` is an object describing that progress event.

 * `playerApi.changeBlocking()`